-The location of SN 2025adpq presents a complementary pathway in which an old progenitor system can be relocated to the outskirts of its parent galaxy where the local surface brightness is low.
+While SN 2025adpq does not represent a truly hostless SN Ia, the location of SN 2025adpq presents a complementary pathway to produce an offset supernova where the local surface brightness of the parent galaxy is low.
+This is the case regardless of whether SN 2025adpq formed through an old progenitor system that relocated to the outskirts of its parent galaxy or if it was formed through a faster channel in a recent burst of star formation produced by the expanding density wave.
 At higher redshifts, the decrease in observed surface brightness could render the ring undetectable, in which case the supernova could be misclassified as a hostless (or large offset) event despite being physically connected to a major merger.
-However, collisional rings are an unlikely explanation for extreme (100 kpc) offset events such as SN 2021hem \citep{SN2021hem}, and instead provide a reasonable explanation for SN located at ten to tens of kpc.
+However, collisional rings are an unlikely explanation for extreme (100 kpc) offset events such as the hostless SN 2021hem \citep{SN2021hem}, and instead provide a reasonable explanation for SN located off their host galaxy's light at a few to tens of kpc.
 More broadly, the discovery of SN 2025adpq in Pika's Halo motivates targeted searches for faint tidal and collisional structures around large offset Type Ia supernovae, particularly in samples where host association is ambiguous \citep[e.g.,][]{Strolger2025}.

 We note that SN 2025adpq lies at a larger redshift than the typical horizon for SN Ia detection of current pre-LSST wide field optical surveys (e.g., the Zwicky Transient Facility; ZTF).
 For example, while the ZTF SN Ia Data Release 2 (DR2) contains 3628 nearby ($z < 0.3$) Ia supernova \citep{Rigault2025ztf-dr2-overview} the median redshift is only $z\approx0.065$ with only 11\% of the sample at $z>0.1$ and $1\%$ above $z>0.15$, where SN 2025adpq was discovered.
 The onset of Rubin will greatly expand this horizon of detected SN Ia for photometric classification \citep[e.g.,][]{Gris2023,Petrecca2024}, but the large scale spectroscopic classification of SN Ia at $z>0.1$ will be challenging due to their faint peak magnitudes ($\gtrsim20.5$ AB mag).